tylerjaquish3/ffb/README.md

     - most seahawks drafted
     - best free agent pickup (current) cannot be right. it says Dobbs (169) but Puka had way more
 - leveon bell in 2018 should be worst pick
-- trophy is out of order on mobile

 Notes:
 Rams moved to LA between 2015 & 2016